-- In combat, place your Baccai Reaper and
+- In combat, place your Baccai Reaper and Nasus

-Nasus to the last,right-most position.
+to the last,right-most position.
 Both those units gain stats when you slay units.
 Positioning them last during your attack allows them to gain the stats from the other trades happening.

 - Keep track of Thresh’s level-up condition.
 Thresh can easily level up in this deck, very quickly.
-Always be aware of how many deaths you still need to level him up and how many death triggers you can contribute with your current hand.
+Always be aware of how many deaths you still need to level him up and how many death triggers you can enable with your current hand.
 It is often easy to level up Thresh during an attack, but ideally, you want to level him up before the attack so you can get your Nasus out rightaway.